 So, let’s check-out what Sydney – Adelaide flights look like right now.
 Does the domestic flight customer experience travel any better?

 Well, actually, yes, by quite a way.
 3 or 4 flights a day.
 And that’s pretty much, every day.
-And at prices that seem pretty close to what they were last year.
+And at prices which seem pretty close to what they were last year.

 Yes, getting there AND back, pretty easy to be honest.

 And while the temptations of the Barossa and Clare Valleys do hold some appeal, they don’t hold enough appeal to get us booking flights any time soon.
-The thought of being in closed space in the middle of a pandemic, still makes us feel a little uncomfortable.
+The thought of being in a closed space in the middle of a pandemic, still makes us feel uncomfortable.

-But the fact that we can if we want to, makes us happier.
+But the fact we can if we want to, makes us happier.

 And we hope for Qantas and tourism’s sake, enough people are using the option (safely, of course) to keep it viable.
 But our travel thoughts are still very much about keeping our feet on the ground.